damianhakert/damianhakert.github.io/source/_posts/2015-06-03-gitlab-dot-com-outage-on-2015-05-29.markdown

   It becomes apparent that the workers cannot mount the NFS share which holds all Git repository data.
 - 1:51 One of the engineers notices that the load on the backend server is more than 150. _A normal value would be less than 5._
 - 2:10 The engineers give up on running commands on the workers to bring the NFS share back, and start investigating the backend server.
-  The engineers discuss whether they should reboot the backend server but they are unsure if it is safe.
+  The engineers discuss whether they should reboot the backend server but they are unsure if it is safe given that this setup is fairly new.
 - 2:21 The engineers reboot the backend server.
   The reboot is taking a long time.
   _The AWS 'reboot' command first tries a soft reboot, and only does a hard reboot after a 4-minute timeout.
   The soft reboot probably hung when it tried to shut down services that were trying to write to the 'frozen' disk._
 - 2:30 The backend server has rebooted and the engineers regain SSH access to it.
-  The worker servers are able to mount the NFS share now but gitlab.com is still not functioning because the Postgres database server is not responding.
+  The worker servers are able to mount the NFS share now but GitLab.com is still not functioning because the Postgres database server is not responding.
   One of the engineers restarts Postgres on the backend server.
   _It may have been that Postgres was still busy performing crash recovery._
 - 2:34 Gitlab.com is available again.